CSC-ASU/simmelian-backbone/README.md

 ## Credits

 Code written by [Suraj J. Unni](https://github.com/surajjunni).
 Specifications and testing by [Steve Corman](https://github.com/networks1).
-We thank [Julian Müller](https://sn.ethz.ch/profile.html?persid=243533) and [Ulrik Brandes](https://github.com/ubrandes-ethz) of the Visone team for sharing Visone code and consulting about implementing the method.
+We thank [Julian Müller](https://sn.ethz.ch/profile.html?persid=243533) and [Ulrik Brandes](https://github.com/ubrandes-ethz) of the Visone team for sharing code and consulting about implementing the method.

 ## Dependencies
 The code depends on the following implementations: